+[For the purposes of this Convention these entities shall function under the authority and guidance of the Conference of the Parties, and be accountable to the Conference of the Parties.]
 The Conference of the Parties shall provide guidance on policies, programme priorities [and eligibility criteria for access to] and utilization of financial resources.

-The entities entrusted with the operations of the mechanism shall seek to ensure that duplication is avoided, and complementarity and coherence is promoted, taking into account their additionality and complementarity within the broader international financial landscape.
+The entities entrusted with the operations of the mechanism shall seek to ensure that duplication [and double counting] is avoided, and complementarity and coherence is promoted, taking into account their additionality and complementarity within the broader international financial landscape.
+[The Conference of the Parties shall provide, at its first session, guidance to the financial mechanism on complementarity and coherence.]
+[Mechanism fund shall be allocated to activities taking into account the potential plastic pollution reductions of a proposed activity relative to its costs, while also taking into account the specific needs and special circumstances of Parties that are SIDS or LDCs.]